Zella Day: 2019–2022: Where Does the Devil Hide and Sunday in Heaven

 Day performed a cover of "For Free" alongside Weyes Blood with Lana Del Rey for her The Norman Fucking Rockwell!
 Tour show at The Hollywood Bowl on October 10, 2019.
 The trio later performed the song at the Grammy Museum in Los Angeles and released a studio version on Lana's Chemtrails over the Country Club album.

 On October 25, she released a cover of "You Sexy Thing".
 After signing a deal with Easy Eye Sound and Concord Records, Day released the singles "People Are Strangers" in April and "My Game" in May, alongside accompanying music videos.
 On April 27, she announced an EP titled Where Does the Devil Hide.
 The announcement was followed by the releases of "Purple Haze" and "Only a Dream" in July.

 On October 14, 2022, she released her third album, Sunday in Heaven.

 2023–present: Chaparelle

 In 2023, Day moved from California to Texas and formed the country music group Chaparelle with singer-songwriter and romantic partner Jesse Woods as well as producer Beau Bedford, performing a number of live shows together throughout late 2023 and early 2024.
 They released their debut single "Bleeding Hearts" on June 28, 2024.
 Their debut album, Western Pleasure, was released on April 18, 2025.

+Personal life

+On August 24, 2024, Day got engaged to singer-songwriter Jesse Woods.
+The two married on April 11, 2026, with fellow Chaparelle bandmate Beau Bedford serving as their wedding officiant.